robinmattern/FRDocs_dev01-robin/Setup/fr0102_First-React-Apps.md

 ![FRApps-Clone22](images/fr0103-FRApps-Clone-22.png "FRApps-Clone-22")

-- If you are prompted, click Allow Acess
+- If you are prompted, click Allow Access

 ![FRApps-Clone22a](images/fr0103-FRApps-Clone-22a.png "FRApps-Clone-22a")